patrick-llgc/Learning-Deep-Learning/paper_notes/csp_center_scale.md

 - *L-2 normalization* to rescale feature maps before concatenation. ([source](https://arxiv.org/pdf/1506.04579.pdf)) Alternatively, use a conv layer before concatenation (for scaling), such as is done in FPN.
 - Log-average Miss Rate over False Positive Per Image ranging [0.01, 1] $MR^{-2}$ KPI for pedestrian detection, at IoU=0.5 and 0.75.
 This is used in Caltech and Citypersons datasets.
 - Focal loss is used to tackle the extreme class imbalance problem.
-- A gaussian mask surrounding the center of the object is used to weigh the contributions to loss of each pixels surrounding the positive pixel (center pixel).
-The further away the pixel is from the object center, the less contribution it contributes to the final loss.
+- A (inverse-) gaussian mask surrounding the center of the object is used to weigh the contributions to loss of each pixels surrounding the positive pixel (center pixel), similar to [CornerNet](cornernet.md).
+For negative points very close to ground truth, the loss is weighted as 1-gaussian.
 - Citypersons KPI divides object to reasonable, heavy, partial, bare, small, medium, large.
 This may be useful for vehicle detection as well.